03 8662 5425 vtic.com.au

-Adequate resourcing and leadership are probably the two most important factors contributing to the management of a successful tourism destination.
+Adequate resourcing and leadership are probably the two most important factors contributing to a successful tourism destination.
 Financial resourcing without competent, visionary and motivating leadership will not allow a destination to reach its full potential.

 Leadership has been defined as ” the ability of an individual to influence, motivate, and enable others to contribute toward the effectiveness and success of an organization or group.”

 There is a difference between leadership and management - primarily the way in which the person motivates the people around them.
 It’s often said that managers have ‘subordinates’, while leaders have ‘followers’.
 However, it’s possible for a manager to also be a leader, and vice-versa.

 The tourism planning process needs to review and objectively assess the effectiveness of the regional and/or the local tourism industry leadership, management and organisational structure.
 This should address: